 The term 10/40 Window was coined by Christian missionary strategist Luis Bush in 1990 because the geographical area lies between 10 and 40 degrees north latitude.
 It includes North Africa, the Middle East, India, China and the Philippines.
 Virtually all of the world’s unreached live in this area.

-There are 7.2 billion people in the world.
-Nearly 3 billion have never had a chance to hear about Jesus, and 97 percent of these live in the 10/40 Window.
+There are more than 7.5 billion people in the world.
+More than 3 billion have never had a chance to hear about Jesus, and 97 percent of these live in the 10/40 Window.
 Given this information you might think that Christians everywhere would enthusiastically make the 10/40 Window their top priority, but this isn’t the case.
 Evangelistic spending in the 10/40 Window barely qualifies as a blip—one-tenth of 1 percent (0.001) of church-related budgets.

 “In all candor and to our continuing shame, let us admit that the world’s perishing unreached people are very seldom mentioned or thought about in almost all churches,” says Phil Bogosian, international director for the Adopt-A-People Campaign, a Christian organization that focuses on reaching the unreached.

 May this stinging rebuke not be said of Adventist churches.

 “It has always been my ambition to preach the gospel where Christ was not known,” the apostle Paul wrote nearly 2,000 years ago.
 In 1993, that philosophy led to the founding of Gospel Outreach.
 Its mission: to make a difference by introducing people to Jesus in the 10/40 Window.

 “An important key to spreading the gospel in this area is to use indigenous workers.
 They already know the language, the religion, the culture of their people,” says Ted Wilson, president of the General Conference of Seventh-day Adventists.